nasserhabitat/nasser-books/README.md

    - [🖼️ Cover](books/modesty/en/cover-en.png)
    - [📝 Plain Text on Archive.org](https://archive.org/details/modesty-the-fence-of-the-soul-and-the-compass-of-understanding)

-11.	**And So That He May Be of the Certain Ones: A Demonstrative Journey in the Kingdom of the Heavens and the Earth and What is Between Them**
+11. Book 11 ** And So That He May Be of the Certain Ones: A Demonstrative Journey in the Kingdom of the Heavens and the Earth and What is Between Them**
    - [📄 Download DOCX](https://drive.google.com/uc?export=download&id=1Fry44fWXw6apxYERhrVgmIdJjOk3NddT)
    - [📖 Download PDF (direct)](books/malakoot/en/content.pdf)
    - [📖 Download PDF (external)](https://drive.google.com/uc?export=download&id=1Cv7n-xO9J7Of8i5KuTObjtl2JWbd8l4N)